tangkong/SSRL-1-5/docs/source/data-collection.rst

 - ``purpose``: 'calibration', 'data', 'testing' ...

-Keys that are recorded automatically:
+Keys that are recorded automatically (as in you don't need to add them yourself):

 - ``time`` - In this context, the start time.
 (Other times are also recorded.)
 - ``uid`` - a globally unique ID for this run